perkinssibyl076/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's important to first write clear, readable code that works correctly, and only then optimize if profiling indicates that a particular section of code is causing performance issues.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always strive to write clean, readable code that is easy to maintain and update.
+Learn from the mistakes and successes of others, but don't be afraid to try new things and experiment.
+Remember that coding is a continuous learning process, so always be open to new ideas and techniques.
+Finally, take care of yourself and your mental health by taking breaks, exercising, eating well, getting enough sleep, or talking to someone when you're feeling stressed or overwhelmed.